hasankirtas/movielens-recommendation-system/README.md

 #### 5. Challenges and Solutions

-- **Handling Sparse Data:** The MovieLens dataset is sparse with many missing values.
-I addressed this by filling missing ratings with default values and applying matrix factorization techniques.
 - **Feature Engineering:** One of the challenges was selecting relevant features that could enhance the recommendation model.
 I solved this by experimenting with user interaction data, genre preferences, and age group-based filtering.
-- **Model Evaluation:** Ensuring the models didn't overfit was challenging.
-I applied cross-validation techniques and regularization methods to address this.

 ### Tools and Libraries Used